hima-Megahed/DatingApp/README.md

 # DatingApp
-DatingApp is a dating website, You always can find your soulmate easily just on tip of a click.
-The App is developed using Angular7 as a front-end framework to introduce the user the **Most friendly**, **Secure** and **Lightweight** experience.
+DatingApp is a dating website, You always can find your soulmate easily just on tip of a click 👫 The App is developed using Angular7 as a front-end framework to introduce the user the **Most friendly**, **Secure** and **Lightweight** experience.
-## Technologies Stack
+## Technologies Stack 🤓
 - Angular 7
 - Dotnet Core 2.2
 - SqlLite | Entity Framework Core (ORM) | Code First